What are the New Laws on Recreational Marijuana and Medical Marijuana?

-Stewart Richlin, Esq. has been an attorney for 25 years and has worked in several A/V rated law firms.
+Stewart Richlin, Esq. has been an attorney for 31 years and has worked in several A/V rated law firms.
 Having attended UCLA and Southwestern University School of Law, Stew received his Juris Doctorate degree in 1985 with an award for outstanding scholarship in Real Estate.
 Compare and demand qualified legal services.
 When evaluating professionals, avoid an attorney who wants to become your partner, one who uses unlicensed runners or cappers, or who makes unusual or unprofessional promises that no ethical lawyer could keep.

 Our practice focuses on civil law, not criminal, and Mr. Richlin practices specifically and exclusively throughout all of the territory and all of the State and Federal courts in the State of California.

 You are welcome to contact our office.
 Routine calls are welcome during office hours, 10:20 – 4:20 M-F or call anytime and leave a message.
 Remember, that our office cannot be responsible for handling your matter(s) until and unless we are hired and paid pursuant to a written retainer agreement.
 This site is not intended to create an attorney client relationship.
 No such relationship exists until and unless we are hired and paid pursuant to a written retainer agreement.
 This site contains general information, not necessarily applicable to your particular case.
 Be sure to consult and hire only licensed medical, financial and legal professionals.
 Please don’t contact us thru email or fax, the only sure way to communicate is by phone when you actually speak with a live person, so call our office for your needs at the above numbers!
-To make an appointment to discuss and analyze your legal rights as a patient, How to Start a Collective, what are the federal, state, and local ramifications, etc., call now, 888-420-LAW-1 or 323-540-4420.
+To make an appointment to discuss and analyze your legal rights as a patient, How to Start a Collective, What is the License Process, what are the federal, state, and local ramifications, etc., call now, 888-420-LAW-1 or 323-540-4420.
 The initial consultation is $500 and it is described further here (press for link).